Driving Posture Guide: Prevent Back Pain on Long Commutes

 Mirror Positioning for Better Posture

-Proper mirror adjustment is crucial for maintaining good driving posture because poorly positioned mirrors force you into awkward head and neck positions throughout your drive.
-Your rearview mirror should be adjusted while sitting in your optimal driving position—you shouldn’t have to crane your neck or shift your torso to see clearly.
+I didn’t realize how much mirror positioning affects **driving posture** until I started paying attention to my neck position during long drives.
+Poorly positioned mirrors force you into awkward head and neck positions throughout your drive.
+Your rearview mirror should be adjusted while you’re sitting in your optimal driving position.
+You shouldn’t have to crane your neck or shift your torso to see clearly.

 For side mirrors, adjust them so you can see the mirrors with minimal head movement.
 The common “overlap” method, where you can see the side of your car in the inner edge of each side mirror, often requires excessive neck rotation and should be avoided for long-distance comfort.

 Even with perfect seat adjustment, your car’s built-in support might not be enough for optimal spinal health during long commutes.
-Strategic addition of ergonomic accessories can bridge the gap between your car’s limitations and your body’s needs.
+I’ve tested a lot of car accessories over the years, and some make a real difference while others are just marketing gimmicks.

 Lumbar Support Cushions

 The key is finding a cushion that adds support without pushing you too far forward from the backrest.
-Your driving posture should feel natural and sustainable, not forced into an artificial position.
+Your **driving posture** should feel natural and sustainable, not forced into some artificial position.

 Seat Wedges and Cushions